 6. Fuck the idea that this is just the “consequences of Ben’s actions”.
 In general, this slogan is always stupid because consequences don’t fall from the sky, they exist in a matrix of human interactions.
 Defending harming someone on the basis that it’s just the “consequences of their actions”- as if you had no agency is cowardly sadism.
 It’s also fundamentally circular “doing this causes this, therefore if you do this, you deserve this”.
 Take responsibility for the harm you, or those you are defending, are doing.
 Scott didn’t have to publish this piece on Ben.

 7. Ben was more or less a nobody.
 Scott is vastly wealthier and better platformed than Ben, and Scott went after Ben on behalf of people who are unimaginably more powerful than either of them.
 Yet this is supposedly an anti-bullying action.
-Behold, the perverse heart of American civility culture.
+The perverse heart of American civility culture.

 8. Is it glib to say that some of us gays have a unique and sassy mode of communication, and to some extent deliberately misconstruing that communication and stripping it of its context is erasure?
-Probably- it sounds like trying to dismantle wokeitude with greater wokeitude.
+Probably- it sounds like trying to dismantle wokeness with greater wokeness.
 Nonetheless, there’s a fragment of truth here.

 9. It seems that Scott Bixby has got himself in the shit for writing this piece.
-Judging by his feed he’s shocked that things he’s done online are having real-world consequences for him.
+Judging by his feed he’s shocked that things he’s done online are having real-world consequences for him- pretty ironic he’s finding that surprising.
 Weird Twitter has a surprisingly long memory, and as the Sanders movement grows more powerful, win or lose, he should be worried about career fallout.
-The incentives favour making him pay- Scott’s is a great head to hunt- an exemplar of what happens to snitches and doxxers.
+The incentives favor making him pay- Scott’s is a great head to hunt- an exemplar of what happens to snitches and doxxers.

 10. I do have a suggestion for Scott.
 Apologise and send Ben some cash.
 An apology alone would seem insincere, but if he gave Ben a big chunk of money this would be evidence of sincerity.
 Pay him out the money he lost from this fixed-term job, plus that much again for career damages.
 I can say that in the unlikely event Scott compensates Ben, I’ll respect him as someone who can at least recognise his mistakes.